Bigfootmech/Factorio-Blueprint-Editor/docs/README.md

  - "Quick open" inventory for easier access to your existing blueprints by hitting "N" again.

- - Pick up another blueprint (with only 1 item), and add it to the blueprint with Shift-N (editable).
+ - Use Shift-N (editable) to add: another blueprint from hand (first element only) OR item in hand OR mouseover selection item.
   -- It should now appear on the blueprint you are editing.
   -- It is instantly "selected"